Track: Safety and Security

 Spotlight on Colorado Workshop

 Systems change is complex and involves many moving pieces, individuals, and opposing needs.
-In this session, learn about Colorado 9to25, Colorado's state systems council for youth; the State Youth Development Plan; and why bringing youth to the table as decision makers can make youth programs stronger.
+Learn about the State Youth Development Plan, and why bringing youth to the table as decision-makers can make youth programs stronger.
 Through an overview of Colorado's youth systems building efforts, an exploratory panel of youth and adult partners, and an activity to create your own youth systems template, participants will begin the process of exploring their own youth systems with the goal of reducing duplication, aligning services, and closing the gaps that youth face.

 - The Colorado Positive Youth Development Approach